pyeve/cerberus/docs/normalization-rules.rst

 ``allow_unknown``, ``keyschema`` and ``valueschema``.
 Normalization rules in definitions for testing variants like with ``anyof`` are not processed.

+The normalizations are applied as given in this document for each level in the mapping, traversing depth-first.

 Renaming Of Fields
 ------------------